 Chalking up 14 assists, the player's first trophy also arrived in the form of the DFB Cup, his goal in the final proving the difference as Werder overcame Bayern Leverkusen to make up for an earlier disappointment in the UEFA Cup showpiece defeat to Shakhtar Donetsk.

 “We have our own Messi, and he is Özil.”
-Germany Under-21 coach of the day, Horst Hrubesch, said of the future Arsenal man.
+Germany Under-21 coach of the day, Horst Hrubesch, said of the mercurial midfielder.
 Already lighting up the international youth scene with his nation's Under-19s, the Gelsenkirchen native was called into Under-21 action while still 18.

 He would win his first senior international cap prior to lifting the 2009 Under-21 European Championship, playing in every game and even scoring in the final as Germany defeated England 4-0.